cityos/tutorials/002-workshop-framework.md

 Let's go through all properties. `DeviceType` protocol requires several properties:

-* `deviceData` - this structure contains meta data about the device like device ID etc.
+* `deviceData` - this structure contains meta data about the device like device ID and etc.
 * `creationDate` - `NSDate` property which contains info about device creation date.
 It's typically read from the device itself.
 * `location` - device physical location
 * `dataCollection` - defines what data this device reads.
 We will write it in the next step.

 Also, we added init method with `deviceID` and optional `location` parameter.
 At this point, compiler will complain that we didn't initialized all of the properties (`dataCollection`), but don't worry about it.
-We will create and explain what data collection in the next step.
+We are going to create and explain what data collection in the next step.

 To recap, we have created `WeatherStation` device definition that is based on our hardware device.
 In the next step, we will define which data our weather station device can read.